Feastio

 Home » Colombia

-Located on a tree-lined street in Medellin's El Poblado district, Carmen Restaurant offers customers contemporary cuisine utilizing fresh, local ingredients.
-Carmen has been a favorite of mine since my expat days living in Medellin, Colombia, and I'm excited to share it here on Feastio!
+Located on a tree-lined street in Medellín's El Poblado district, Carmen Restaurant offers contemporary cuisine made with fresh, local ingredients.

 Carmen Medellín entrance